MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/asset-capture-add-users.md

     - If you need to add one or more users, select **Add user** at the top of the page, enter the account details in the **Add user** dialog box, and then select **Add**.
 For more information, see the "Troubleshooting" section later in this topic.

         > [!NOTE]
         > When you add a user in this way, you trigger synchronization.
-The user is added to the environment within a few minutes.
+The user is added to the instance within a few minutes.

 6. Select **Manage users in Dynamics 365** at the top of the page.